rlin6/SoftDevP01/README.md

 Sophia Xia

-Period 6 Software Development

 ## Overview

 ISS World Tour uses the coordinates of the International Space Station to display its location on a map.
 The website also shows you the weather conditions in the area and nearby attractions.
-As the user, you can save the location, weather, or attractions to try to earn achievements.
-You are able to use the site without signing up, but you would not be able to save anything.
+As the user, you can save the location, weather, attractions, and other information when exploring the world.
+You are able to use the site without signing up and logging in, but you would not be able to save anything.

 ## Site Guide

-After going on the site, you have the option to signup, sign in, or go straight to the site.
+After going on the site, you have the option to signup, sign in, or go straight to the site through the nav bar.
 Signup lets you create an account and sign in logs you in.
 If you are not logged in, you can view the tracking page where you can see the ISS location, view the weather there, and look at the attractions.
 If you are logged in, you can do all of this in addition to saving the details to your account page.

 ## API Keys